mickfuzz/makecode-platformer-101/README.md

 * View the Menu of [Game Patterns](https://mickfuzz.github.io/makecode-platformer-101/codingConcepts) which contains a short intro on how to apply them to the starting game template
 * Get an overall understanding of the starting game template with step-by-step tutorials - [Part One](https://arcade.makecode.com/beta#tutorial:github:mickfuzz/makecode-platformer-101/partOne) and [Part Two](https://arcade.makecode.com/beta#tutorial:github:mickfuzz/makecode-platformer-101/tutorialPartTwo)
 * Browse the [Group Course contents](https://mickfuzz.github.io/makecode-platformer-101/groupCourse) or start to work your way through the individual online course
-* Check out the potential [Learning Dimensions](https://mickfuzz.github.io/makecode-platformer-101/learningDimensions)
+* Check out the potential [Learning Dimensions](https://mickfuzz.github.io/makecode-platformer-101/learningDimensions) of this project